 No. However, Solano Superior Court requires individuals over the age of 70 who prefer to not attend jury service, click JUROR RECORD and use the DISQUALIFICATION AND REQUEST TO BE EXCUSED/HARDSHIP REQUEST tab to submit the request.

 Prospective jurors may be summoned once a year.
 Your term of service is One Day or One Trial.
 Jurors report in person one day, and may be selected to serve on a case of any length.
 If not selected for a case on that day, services are completed for one year.
 If you receive more than one summons during the year, you may be in our database more than once.
-This often occurs if information received from the Department of Motor Vehicles and the Registrar of Voters are not the same.
+This often occurs if information received from the Department of Motor Vehicles, the Registrar of Voters and the Franchise Tax Board are not the same.
 Hyphenated names, maiden and married names, and names containing a space can cause duplication within the database.
 If you receive a summons earlier than expected, notify the jury office in writing so we may correct the error and update our database.

 Pursuant to the California Code of Civil Procedures section 209, the court may find the prospective juror who fails to respond to a jury summons in contempt of court, punishable by fine, incarceration, or both.